Amaury Beaugendre

 One of the reasons for the positive effects stemming from intra-crop diversity is the facilitative interactions it can foster within the crop.
 However, this brings whole new challenges to breeders and researchers: (i) to uncover the full potential of heterogeneous material, we need to gain a better understanding of the effects of diversity, in order to identify (un)favorable trait associations; (ii) besides, cropping practices may also have to be reevaluated and adapted to foster facilitative interactions within the crop.
 This may be particularly the case for sowing density.

-We investigate these two research questions through field trials in collaboration with the Walloon Agricultural Research Centre (Dr. Dominique Mingeot).
-Besides, this research is complemented by a participatory breeding project for the creation and follow-up of a Walloon Cross Composite Population, involving a peasant cereal seed network (Li Mestère), the Walloon organic agriculture organisation (Biowallonie), the CRA-W and the Agroecology Lab.
+Besides, I am involved in a participatory breeding project for the creation and follow-up of a Walloon Cross Composite Population (CCP), involving a peasant cereal seed network (Li Mestère), the Walloon organic agriculture organisation (Biowallonie), the CRA-W and the Agroecology Lab.
+The CCP is now in its early segregation phases.

 Beaugendre A., Mingeot D. and Visser M. (2022) Complex plant interactions in heterogeneous material require the ecological rethinking of sowing density recommendations for bread wheat.
 A review, Agronomy for Sustainable Development, 42(9). https://doi.org/10.1007/s13593-021-00735-7